 - Remove Existing Divider

-The divider that came with the top freezer drawer basket was removable.
+The divider that came with the top freezer drawer basket was a removable divider.

-Use the divider as a template to cut new dividers from a sheet of corrugated plastic.
+Use this divider as a template to cut new dividers from a sheet of corrugated plastic.

-Use the actual contents of your freezer to help you determine how to space the dividers in the basket.
+Use the actual contents of your freezer to help you determine how much space there should be between the dividers in the basket.
+Place items inside the baskets by size or category of items.

 - Punch Holes in Dividers

-Mark dividers with a pencil along each edge.
+Mark dividers with a pencil or marker along each edge.
 Using a paper hole punch or an awl make a small hole and thread a zip tie through each hole.

 - Attach Dividers With Zip Ties